 So, you’ll see that there is a wide variety of permitted business activities for a Mainland firm located in the jurisdiction.
 The type of entity selected (for example, LLC, civil company, etc.) is likely to be driven by the desired business opportunities.
-While there can be requirements for involvement by an Emirati citizen or another representative, depending on the sector and business type, these are generally not too limiting.
-And in the case of civil companies, in particular, the business need only appoint a local agent, rather than a local shareholder.
-An exception to this is real estate brokerage, where full local ownership is necessary, and an LLC is the only company format permitted.
+The UAE also announced the elimination of the requirements for involvement by an Emirati citizen or another representative for most sectors.
+These changes aim to make mainland company formation easier and more appealing to foreign entrepreneurs.

 Interested in beginning the Dubai Mainland company formation process?